 As an all-in-one automation platform, LEAPWORK is ideal for building automation flows that go across applications, technologies, and environments.
 If your business processes and daily operations involve other systems than SAP, such as a desktop-based ERP application, a web-based accounting application, or a third-party CRM system, it’s essential to have a tool that can operate across all of them.
 A multi-application process like this is easily automated with just one LEAPWORK flow.

 Finally, LEAPWORK’s 100% code-free automation platform lets everyone automate with ease.
-All capabilities in the LEAPWORK automation platform are based on the same intuitive draw-and-click approach.
+LEAPWORK comes with a dedicated SAP recorder for seamless in-application automation design, and all other capabilities in the automation platform are based on the same intuitive draw-and-click approach.
 This means that as soon as you have familiarized yourself with designing work processes with LEAPWORK, you can roll out automation in your organization.

 In sum, LEAPWORK lets you: